-The decision to land on Normandy was a risky one but the beaches weren’t very well suited for landing that much equipment and that many troops.
-One of the earlier attacks that predated Operation Overlord was named COSSAC which stood for Combined Anglo-American plan.
-The plan was the use of airborne bridges to protect the landings and this plan was ultimate added to Operation Overlord was Montgomery.
-He wanted that the five beaches of Normandy are attacked by the land and sea forces while air forces served as support.
+The decision to land on Normandy was risky, but the beaches weren’t very well suited for landing that much equipment and that many troops.
+One of the earlier attacks that predated Operation Overlord – was “COSSAC,” which stood for the Combined Anglo-American plan.
+The plan was to use airborne bridges to protect the landings, which was ultimately added to Operation Overlord was Montgomery.
+He wanted the five beaches of Normandy attacked by the land and sea forces while air forces served as support.

-This operation was like no other in history because of the massive amount of equipment and troops involved, one of the most important parts of the operation was keeping it top secret because the main idea of the operation was to catch the Germans off guard, but if the Germans got wind of Operation Overlord it could turn out disastrous.
-What the Allies did was present Pays de Calais as the main target so Germans don’t expect a full out attack on Normandy.
+This operation was like no other in history because of the massive amount of equipment and troops involved, one of the most important parts of the operation was keeping it top secret because the main idea of the operation was to catch the Germans off guard, but if the Germans got wind of Operation Overlord, it could turn out disastrous.
+The Allies presented Pays de Calais as the main target, so Germans didn’t expect a full-out attack on Normandy.

-The operation required so much equipment and logistics that it was a logistical nightmare, over 100,000 troops and more than 13,000 vehicles.
-The operation even included a man-made harbor that would make it easier to land both troops and equipment.
+The operation required so much equipment and logistics that it was a nightmare, with over 100,000 troops, and more than 13,000 vehicles.
+The operation even included a man-made harbor that would make it easier to land troops and equipment.
 Overlord ultimately had around 3,000,000 men in 47 divisions that were transported with 6000 ships and were protected by over 5000 fighter planes.

 Invasion of Normandy Video